Do Cats Get the Hiccups Like Humans Do?

 1. Eating Too Fast

-One of the most common reasons for cat hiccups is gulping down food too quickly.
-When a cat swallows air while eating, it can irritate the diaphragm and trigger hiccups especially in kittens who haven’t learned to pace themselves.
+One of the most common reasons cats get hiccups is because they eat too quickly.
+When a cat eats and swallows air, it can irritate the diaphragm and cause hiccups, especially in kittens who don’t know how to slow down.

 2. Hairballs

-Cats groom themselves constantly, and in the process, they often ingest loose hair.
-This can accumulate and form hairballs, which irritate the throat or digestive tract.
-Sometimes, the movement or irritation caused by trying to pass or cough up a hairball may look like hiccups.
+Cats groom themselves all the time, and while they do, they often eat loose hair.
+This can build up and make hairballs, which can hurt the throat or digestive system.
+When you try to pass or cough up a hairball, the movement or irritation can sometimes look like hiccups.

 3. Stress or Excitement